EDITING THE MANGNIFICENT AMBERSONS

 In selecting that night to preview the film in Pomona George Schaefer neglected to take certain factors into consideration.
 First, that it just happened to be St. Patrick’s Day.
 Second the theater was located near several local colleges and that the type of film playing at the theater—staring then sex-pot Dorothy Lamour—would attract an inordinately large number of male students who after a day of celebrating would walk into that theater still imbibed with the bubbly expecting Miss Lamour and company to top off a day’s festivities.
 Thus, it wouldn’t be too far off the mark to predict that there would be a potentially somewhat ruckus crew seated in that theater.

 But, it didn’t start off bad.
 When the title appeared with Orson Welles name there was applause accompanied by murmurs of anticipation.
 When Welles narration began even more applause.
 Then something happened.
 Towards the end of the first reel, during the ball sequence the walk-outs began and soon “droves” of people were leaving the theater.
-Having come for a light hearted comedy as soon as they realized that this was going to be something serious, many decided to leave in in masse.
+Having come for a light hearted comedy as soon as they realized that this was going to be something serious, many decided to leave in masse.
 As the movie continued playing, off and on, there were additional walk outs but nothing like that first wave.
 For those who stayed, after about 15 or 20 minutes into the picture, a particular segment of that audience – having come to see and enjoy a Paramount comedy – decided that they, at least in their inebriated state, were now watching another comedy.
 What was worse, they didn’t laugh at the intended humor in the film but laughed at about everything else.
 The first to fall victim to this comic interpretation of the film were Aunt Fanny and Mrs. Johnson.
-Mrs. Johnson and the Olive scene pretty much did the trick for her and Aunt Fanny’s reaction to George’s teasing the night after the ball signed her death warrant.
+Mrs. Johnson and the Olive scene pretty much did the trick for her and Aunt Fanny’s reaction to George’s teasing her after the ball signed her death warrant.
 After that every-time either woman appeared on the screen members of the audience either laughed at them outright or made comments to the screen that had others in the theater laughing.
 When Mrs. Johnson appeared at Wilber’s coffin they even found that funny.
 As for Aunt Fanny’s extreme grief over the loss of her brother, well, it brought forth peals of laughter.

 The wrath of this preview audience finally turned on George when, after seeing the excavations next to the house he went into histrionics.
 As far as this audience was concerned it could have been Charlie Chaplin running around that yard as the laughs came hot and heavy.
 From that point on George became an object of derision so much so that, when he appeared reading Eugene’ letter, the audience moaned as if to say, “Oh, not him again” followed by some more laughs.
 As for Aunt Fanny confronting George on the stairs after he had insulted Eugene, it might well have been Abbott and Costello doing a comedy routine.